spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ## Validation

-Once the cluster is deployed and ready, you can access the deployed application Hello Universe.
+When the cluster deploys, you can access the Hello Universe application.
 From the cluster's **Overview** page, click on the URL for port **:8080** next to the **hello-universe-service** in the **Services** row.
 This URL will take you to the application landing page.

 <br />